 Is this a key decision?
 No Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
 No How many appendices does the report contain?
-None List of Background Papers: None
+None List of Background Papers: None Lead Officer: Emma-Jane Brodrick, Recovery an

-Lead Officer:

-Emma-Jane Brodrick, Recovery and NNDR/BID Team Leader Emma-Jane.Brodrick@lincoln.gov.uk
+Emma-Jane Brodrick, Recovery and NNDR/BID Team Emma-Jane Brodrick Emma-Jane.Brodrick@lincoln.gov.uk